CBSE Class 10 Science Practical Exam 2020: Syllabus and Preparation Tips here

-Prescribed Books for CBSE Class 10 Science Prctical:
+Prescribed Book for CBSE Class 10 Science Prctical Assessment:

 ● Laboratory Manual - Science - Class X, NCERT Publication

-Preparation Tips for Class 10 Science Practical Exams 2018
+Preparation Tips for Class 10 Science Practical Exam 2020

-- Read each experiment carefully to understand the principle working behind it which will help you to recognize that experiment to a particular category for which you have a particular procedure to be followed.
+- Read each experiment carefully to understand the principle working behind it which will help you to identify the category of that experiment for which you have a particular procedure to be followed.